bustamante-lab/patientJourney/README.md

 ## Citation
 For citation and more information refer to:

->A.L.
-Pineda et al. "Data mining of digitized health records in a resource-constrained setting reveals that timely immunophenotyping is associated with improved breast cancer outcomes" (under review).
+>Lopez Pineda, A. et al. (2018).
+Data mining of digitized health records in a resource-constrained setting reveals that timely immunophenotyping is associated with improved breast cancer outcomes.
+BMC Cancer, 18(1), 933. http://doi.org/10.1186/s12885-018-4833-4

 ## Current development status